Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff leads the league with a collective 9.5 strikeouts per nine innings.

 - The Braves have the third-ranked team ERA across all league pitching staffs (3.83).

-- Braves pitchers combine to allow 134 home runs (one per game), the first-fewest in the league.
+- Braves pitchers combine to surrender 135 home runs (one per game), the first-fewest in the league.

-- His most recent appearance came on Tuesday against the New York Mets, when the righty tossed 5 1/3 innings, surrendering one earned run while giving up two hits.
+- In his most recent outing on Wednesday against the New York Mets, the righty tossed seven scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.